SergiiGrynevych/YumJTest/README.md

 - Method: DELETE;
 - Url: posts/[id];
 - Delete post by Id.
 If post not found return Not Found response.
 If deleted - return No Content;

-# Solution:
-Implemented controllers:
-- UserController, which implements all the logic for working with the user table
-- PostsController, which implements all the logic for working with the posts table
-- DBInitController, which implements all the logic for creating tables: users and posts Folder "Controllers" have class AdditionalProcessing with basic logic Folder "Models" have all basic classes needed at work